Nicholas Hartwig: Importance in the Ministry of Foreign Affairs

-Exile in Tehran
+Service in Persia

 Following his defeat by Izvolski, Hartwig then attempted to gain an influential embassy instead, preferably in Constantinople.
 Izvolski did not want Hartwig in any position of importance however, and instead assigned him to be Russia's ambassador to Persia.
 Hartwig never forgave Izvolski for this slight, and viewed his appointment to Tehran as a diplomatic exile.

 Hartwig responded by sabotaging the promising negotiations then going on between Great Britain and Russia with regards to Persia.
 He was also instrumental in suppressing an attempted revolution to overthrow Mohammad Ali Shah, ordering the Russian-officered Cossack Brigade to surround the British legation and prevent anyone from gaining sanctuary there.
 Later he ordered the 1908 bombardment of the Majlis.

 Many observers felt that Hartwig had overstepped his bounds, but his powerful friends enabled Hartwig to essentially pursue his own policy.
 He was not on speaking terms with the British ambassador, especially after the counterrevolution in Persia succeeded.

 Hartwig was recalled in 1908, coinciding with the recall of the British ambassador; both countries wished to renew their discussions over the partition of Persia and their respective ministers were perceived as a liability.

-Ambassador to Serbia
+Service in Serbia

 In 1909 Izvolski was forced to resign following the humiliation of Russia after Austria-Hungary annexed Bosnia-Herzegovina.
 Izvolski had engaged in private discussions prior to the annexation with Count Aehrenthal, the Austrian foreign minister, and was therefore implicated.
 It was thought that Izvolski's nebulous promises of Russian support gave Austria the courage to proceed with the annexation.
 Izvolski therefore served as a perfect scapegoat for the failure of Russian diplomacy, and he was forcibly ousted.
 The court of Nicholas II pressed for a more pro-Slavic foreign policy.
 Hartwig was once again considered for the post of foreign minister, but was thwarted by the intervention of Pyotr Stolypin, the chairman of the Tsar's council of ministers.
 Stolypin wanted someone more controllable than the ambitious Hartwig, and it therefore represented a great success for him to have his son-in-law Sergei Sazonov appointed to the post.

 Reflecting the more militant pro-Serbian element at court, Hartwig was assigned to the vacant Russian ministry in Belgrade.
 He quickly followed the same pattern as he had in Persia, pursuing a course at many times independent of the direction of Sazonov.
 Hartwig felt that in addition to representing 'official' Russia, he also represented 'unofficial' Russia—the Pan-Slavists and more militantly pro-Serbian court party.
 The result of this was that he often gave the Serbian government the impression that they would get more support from Russia than the official line dictated.
 Unless given direct instructions by Sazonov to the contrary, Hartwig would frequently embellish or exaggerate the extent of Russian sympathy for Serbia in his communications to the Serbian government.
 Hartwig was also on excellent terms with the prime minister of Serbia, Nikola Pašić.